Does Weed Help Your Sex Drive? What the Research Shows

 Is there real research on cannabis and sex drive?

 Yes.
-Sun & Eisenberg (2017, PMID 29189088) found consistent association between cannabis use and higher sexual frequency across 50,000+ US adults.
-Lynn et al. (2019, PMID 30835471) found women who used cannabis before sex reported more satisfying orgasms and increased desire.
+Sun & Eisenberg (2017, PMID 29110804) found a consistent association between cannabis use and higher sexual frequency across about 51,000 US adults.
+Mulvehill et al. (2024, PMID 38711949) found women who used cannabis before partnered sex reported more frequent and satisfying orgasms.
+Bhambhvani et al. (2020, PMID 32561331) found men who used cannabis more frequently scored higher on sexual-function measures.
 The research is early-stage but directionally consistent.

 What is the best way to use cannabis before sex?